plenoptic-org/plenoptic/docs/user_guide/reproduce/synthesizing_adversarial_examples/adversarial_examples_metamer.md

 ## Visualizing the adversarial image

-First let us visualize the category probabilities of the original, target, and advesarial images using stem plots.
+First let us visualize the category probabilities of the original, target, and adversarial images using the same stem plots of categorization probability that we used above.

 ```{code-cell} ipython3
 images = {"Original": img, "Target": target_img, "Adversarial": met.metamer}